 “I am new here.
-I’ve been here only three months.
+I’ve been here only four months.
 How can I have experience and certificates?
 So I had to find a solution.
 Although I’m a graduate from university and have a diploma in interpreting and translation, that was not enough because you have to have credentials from Australia.
 So I registered in TAFE doing a Certificate III in medical business administration and I’ve also registered for a diploma in general business administration.”

 On top of that Ms Maksoud is studying for her driver’s license and interpreter’s accreditation, while also undertaking essential settlement steps such as securing long-term accommodation.